vdemichev/DiaNN/README.md

 * **--fr-model [file]** specifies the file containing the fragmentation deep learning prediction model
 * **--full-profiling** enable using empirical spectra for empirical library generation
 * **--full-unimod** loads the complete UniMod modification database and disables the automatic conversion of modification names to the UniMod format
+* **--fwhm [X]** gives DIA-NN a hint on the expected peak FWHM (same units as encoded in the LC-MS run: typically minutes), may affect quantification, in particular in DDA mode
 * **--gen-spec-lib** instructs DIA-NN to generate a spectral library
 * **--global-norm** instructs DIA-NN to use simple global normalisation instead of RT-dependent normalisation
 * **--high-acc** QuantUMS settings will be optimised for maximum accuracy, i.e. to minimise any ratio compression quantitative bias